Is Anthony Anderson’s Candyverse NFT Project a Scam?

 The FTC has sent reminders to more than 90 influencers and marketers regarding the lawful need to disclose influencers’ relationships with brands when promoting products (read: detox teas) on social media sites such as Instagram.

 The action comes months after TINA.org alerted the FTC to Instagram posts by the Kardashians that failed to disclose they were ads and an investigation by Public Citizen and other consumer groups.
-The Public Citizen investigation released in September faulted some of the biggest players in the influencer marketing game for running afoul of the FTC’s policy on paid endorsements in a sampling of more than 100 Instagram posts.
+The Public Citizen investigation released in September faulted some of the biggest players in the When an individual (or cute pet) promotes a good or service, primarily on social media, because they were paid to do so, or because of a material connection between the person (or pet) and the company game for running afoul of the FTC’s policy on paid endorsements in a sampling of more than 100 Instagram posts.
 The group sent a follow-up letter to the FTC in November with 50 more examples.
 This sample called into question posts by David Beckham for H&M, Demi Lovato for New York Color Canada, Jennifer Lopez for Vodkabeluga, and Kourtney Kardashian for Manuka (among others):

 (UPDATE 8/28/17: The above is a screenshot of the post as the original has been taken down by Kourtney Kardashian.)